jtsagata/Yggdrasil-1994/README.md

 **QEMU and VirtualBox is not working!
 Use a 86Box for boot this distro!**

 ## Get the ISO
-The GitHub needs money for LFS storage, so I delete and recreate the repository.
+The GitHub needs money for LFS storage, so @jtsagata delete and recreate the repository.

 Get the ISO from https://drive.google.com/file/d/12EjeCiAxFqvTKL4x5H9UbY7yvnIzrKj7/view